luismtorresv/rizu/docs/deliverables/automated-tests.md

 - Dashboard with project selection
 - Logout functionality

-After running the tests numerous times, we committed them to the repo and created a GitHub Action so that the End-To-End tests will always run on every Push and PR.
+Once the suite stabilized, we added it to CI so every push and PR exercises the stack in mock mode.

 ```yaml title=".github/workflows/e2e-tests.yml"
 name: End-to-End Tests